Quick Answer

 Best Backup Heating Options When the Power Goes Out

 Indoor-rated propane heaters are the best option for most households.
 The Mr. Heater Buddy (4,000–9,000 BTU) heats a single room effectively and runs on one-pound propane canisters or can be adapted to a 20-pound tank with a hose and filter.
 The Big Buddy (4,000–18,000 BTU) handles larger spaces.
 At medium output, a 20-pound tank lasts roughly 40 to 50 hours.
 I keep three 20-lb tanks in my setup — that’s approximately 120 to 150 hours of heat, enough for a two-week event at moderate use.
-Cost: $100–$180 for the heater, $20–$30 per tank refill.
+You’re looking at around $100–$180 for the heater, $20–$30 per tank refill.
 These heaters have built-in oxygen depletion sensors, but you still need a standalone CO detector.
 No exceptions.

 Kerosene heaters produce excellent heat — 10,000 to 23,000 BTU depending on the model — and a single gallon of kerosene burns for roughly 8 to 12 hours.
 They’re widely used in Japan for home heating and are reliable in extended outages.
 Downsides: kerosene has a strong odor, requires proper ventilation, and must be stored carefully in approved containers away from your home.
-Budget $150–$250 for a quality unit and store at least 10 gallons of fuel for a two-week scenario.
+Budget $150–$250 for a quality unit and store at least 10 gallons for a two-week scenario.

 Wood stoves are the gold standard for extended winter power outage survival if your home has one installed.
 They produce massive heat output, can be used for cooking and water heating, and run on a fuel source you can often source locally.
 The limitation is obvious — installation requires proper flue, clearances, and typically a permit.
 If you already have one, stock a full cord of seasoned hardwood before winter.

-Passive methods matter more than people think.
+Passive methods matter more than you’d think.
 Thermal mass — stone, brick, concrete, and water jugs — absorbs heat during the day and releases it slowly at night.
 Hanging heavy blankets over windows after dark adds significant insulation.
 Mylar emergency blankets taped over windows reflect radiant heat back into the room.
 In my experience, combining passive insulation with a low-output propane heater cuts fuel consumption nearly in half.

 When Days Become Weeks

 The systems that break down follow a predictable order: power first, then water, then supply chains, then medical access.
 Pharmacies can’t operate or restock.
 Hospitals run on generators, but those generators need diesel, and fuel trucks can’t always get through.
 People on oxygen concentrators, dialysis, or refrigerated medications face life-threatening gaps within days.
-Community resilience — neighbors checking on neighbors, sharing fuel and food, pooling resources — becomes the difference between hardship and tragedy.
+Community resilience — neighbors checking on neighbors, sharing fuel and food — becomes the difference between hardship and tragedy.
 If you’re just starting to think seriously about this kind of planning, beginner’s guide to survival readiness lays out a practical foundation.

-How to Know When to Evacuate Instead of Shelter in Place
+How to Know When to Evacuate

 Evacuate if any of the following are true: